Ed Judie

 Edward Charles Judie (born July 6, 1959) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Northern Arizona Lumberjacks (1977–1980).
-He played in the NFL for the San Francisco 49ers (1982-1983), the Tampa Bay Buccaneers (1983), and Miami Dolphins (1984).
+He played in the NFL for the San Francisco 49ers (1982–1983), the Tampa Bay Buccaneers (1983), and Miami Dolphins (1984).
 He appeared in 24 NFL games, eight of them as a starter.

-Early years
+Early life

 Judie was born in 1959 in Tyler, Texas.
 He was born five weeks premature and spent his early weeks in an incubator.
 He attended Tempe High School in Tempe, Arizona.
 During his junior year in high school, a blood vessel in his head ruptured; doctors opined he would not survive, but he walked out of the hospital five days later.

 Judie played college football for the Northern Arizona Lumberjacks from 1977 to 1980.
 He switched to outside linebacker in 1978.
 He had 83 tackles, including 17 quarterback sacks, in 1977 playing at defensive end.
 Judie survived a second ruptured blood vessel in his head in the spring of 1981 while working out in the weight room.